-If you can't find an AR15 you like in your local store - you can just build one for under $1000 and yes it's doable!
+If you can't find an AR15 you like in your local store - you can just build one for around ~$1400

-This guide shows how to build an AR15 cheap and reliable.
+This guide gives builders some ideas on how to build an AR15 cheap and reliable.

 Let's find your parts now.